dylancronin/iterMAG/README.md

 **iterMAG** is a Snakemake-based bioinformatic pipeline for **Iterative Metagenome-Assembled Genome (MAG) Assembly**.

+**WARNING**: This pipeline is currently under development, use with caution.

 It improves MAG recovery by iteratively assembling reads, binning contigs, and then re-assembling only the reads that did not map to the bins in the previous round.
 This allows for the discovery of lower-abundance organisms that might be masked by dominant species in a traditional single-pass assembly.

 ## Workflow Overview